Rahmenordnung/toy_storie_shop/README.md

 ## <a name="Acknowledgements"></a> Acknowledgements  ##
 Carina_lead had a video about her project and that helped me when I was stucked in my page.
 At that time I had only the graphics done, but not a good display.
 And her call/video helped me.

-Many thanks also to the Tutors,my mentor Guido Cecilio Bernal, and to the Code Institute Slack channel was invaluable!
+Many thanks also to the Tutors, my mentor Guido Cecilio Bernal, and to the Code Institute Slack channel was invaluable!